 We hold Parent Consultations in both the Autumn and Spring terms.
 You will be sent out a letter inviting you to make an appointment that is convenient for you.
 You will be sent a slip with your appointment time.

-Pupil Reports are sent home towards the end of the Summer Term where there will also be an opportunity for you to make an appointment to see your child's Class Teacher if you have any concerns.
+Pupil Reports are sent home towards the end of the Summer Term.
+For pupils in Y6 a report is produced each half term and for Y2 termly.
+There will also be an opportunity for you to make an appointment to see your child's Class Teacher if you have any concerns.

 As part of our 'Healthy School' we provide all children in our Nursery, Reception, Year 1 & Year 2 classes with fruit every day.
 We also encourage children in Year 3, 4, 5 & 6 to bring a piece of fresh fruit each day.